hroshan/sample_works/README.md

 # Sample Works

-A list of my work in:
+A sample list of my works in:
 - Python
 - R
 - Tableau